mbifulco/mbifulco/README.md

 ![Mike Bifulco](https://github.com/mbifulco/mbifulco/blob/main/banner.jpeg?raw=true)

-I'm Mike Bifulco.
 I'm a developer advocate, writer, podcaster and serial startup founder.
 In the past I've worked for Google, Stripe, Microsoft, and Gymnasium.
 I'm cofounder of APIs You Won't Hate, the largest online community of API Developers.
+I'm happiest when I can help other people, and I love building exceptional experiences in unexpected places.

 ## My beliefs